akshaym9615/assignment/README.md

 Deployment –

 •	Here we will be using Helm Charts.
 Helm uses a packaging format called charts.
-A chart is a collection of files that describe a related set of Kubernetes resources.
+A chart is a collection of files that describe a related set of Kubernetes resources.<br/>
 •	I have created the helm charts for nodejs service.

 •	Now the deployment steps will be as follows –